Cross-Market Alpha: Testing Short-Term Trading Factors in the U.S. Market via Double-Selection LASSO: Methodology

 The second-stage LASSO regression addresses potential OVB by regressing each candidate test factor on the selected initial factors:

 where $i=1,\dots,p$ indexes initial factors and $j=1,\dots,d$ indexes test factors.
-Non-zero $\widehat{\chi_{j,i}}$ coefficients identify additional valid factors, collected in set $\{I_2\}$.
+Non-zero ${\chi_{j,i}}$ coefficients identify additional valid factors, collected in set $\{I_2\}$.
 This stage aims to pick up factors that might not be strong enough to drive returns, but are highly correlated with the test factors.
-Finally, the union $\{I_1 \cup I_2\}$ forms the set of predictors used in an OLS regression to explain cross-sectional expected returns.
-This ensures that both strong and weak but relevant confounders are included in the model:

-Significant $\widehat{\lambda_g}$ values indicate that a candidate factor provides incremental explanatory power beyond the initial set.